gilbertguan2385/jackson-annotations/README.md

 Release notes for this component/repo are available in [Jackson Releases](https://github.com/FasterXML/jackson/wiki/Jackson-Releases) page (unified for all official Jackson components).

 NOTE: Annotations module is released with "simple" version like 2.20 without "patch" number -- except for rare case of critical fixes.
-This change occurred with Jackson 2.20: prior to it, patch number was included but was meaningless: every patch version of a minor release was identical.
+This change occurred with Jackson 2.20: prior to it, patch number was included but was meaningless: every patch version of a minor release was identical (so, `2.18.0` and, say, `2.18.4` were identical).

 NOTE: Jackson 3.x components rely on 2.x annotations; there are no separate 3.x `jackson-annotations` versions released (there were RC versions up to 3.0-rc5 but not after that).